Praveenduddu/CacheMesh/README.md

 ## 📜 License

+Copyright (c) 2024 Your Name or Company

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the `LICENSE` file for details.